gbgabiola/modern-javascript-from-the-beginning/03-dom-manipulation--events/README.md

 - `mouseover` is when a pointing device is moved onto the element that has the listener attached or onto one of its children
 - `mouseout` is when is moved off the element that has the listener attached or off one of its children
 - `mousemove` is when pointing device is moved while over an element

+## Keyboard & Input Events

+**KeyboardEvent** describe a user interaction with the keyboard; each event describes a single interaction between the user and a key on the keyboard.

+**InputEvent** interface represents an event notifying of editable content change.

+### Keyboard Events Types

+- `keydown` produce a character value and for keys that do not produce a character value
+- `keyup` fired when a key is released
+- `keypress` produces a character value is pressed down
+- `focus` fired when an element has received focus
+- `blur` fired when an element has lost focus
+- `cut` fired when a selection has been removed from the document and added to the clipboard
+- `paste` fired when a selection has been pasted from the clipboard to the document
+- `input` fired synchronously when the value of an `<input>`, `<select>`, or <textarea>` element is changed

+### Other Input Field/Forms Events Types

+- `submit` is fired when a form is submitted
+- `change` is fired when selected list option is changed